Which models are impacted?

 Comprehensive car insurance coverage will typically cover theft, as well as repair costs from break-in damages.

-This means that insurers are picking up the bill for this unfortunate TikTok trend — and for State Farm and Progressive, enough is enough.
+This means that insurers are picking up the bill for this unfortunate trend in thefts — and for State Farm and Progressive, enough is enough.

 “This explosive increase in thefts in many cases makes these vehicles extremely challenging for us to insure,” said Progressive spokesman Jeff Sibel in an emailed statement to CNN.